"I see dance as glue for a community" - Twyla Tharp

 Minneapolis, MN 55413

-Free parking is available on Kennedy Street or Summer Street, or in the Kennedy Building lot.
+Free parking is available on Kennedy Street or Summer Street, or in the Kennedy Building lot in back of building.

 Enter through the main (south) doors on Kennedy Street, and take the stairs to the 4th floor.